 Teenagers deal with a heady mix of excitement, awkwardness, self-doubt and self-learning as they transition from being children to young adults.
 Teens have always had to deal with depression, loneliness and self-rejection, and girls are even more prone to depression and feelings of self-doubt.
 The complexities of social media make this naturally challenging time even more complex, and today’s teenagers are growing up with even more access to information and influencers than we ever dreamed of, which many argue has only increased the pressures around body image, capabilities and likability.

 As a parent you can guide your child through these turbulent times by helping to build the confidence and self-esteem that will get them through the rough patches now so they can thrive later.

-Relate as Peers.
-Speak to your teen like they’re an adult because, really, they are.
+- Relate as Peers.
+Speak to your teens like they’re adults because, really, they are.
 When they think they know everything, it can be easy to lose your cool and talk down to them.

 - Praise Actions, not Looks.
 Compliment what they do rather than traits they were born with.
 Confidence built on looks, for instance, has a shaky foundation.

 - Learn from Them – Literally.
 Let them teach you something.
 It shows that you trust them and also respect that they have unique experiences they can share.
 Maybe Snapchat?